Confused about your exam or college applications?

 There is a good prospect to get a job in either public, private or government sector after engineering.
 All you need is score of at least 60 per cent in B.E. / B.Tech courses.
 Those who are interested in government job should appear for IES - Indian Engineering Service Examination which offer jobs in various government departments.

-There are some misconceptions regarding B.E and B.Tech which clouds the judgement of the students aspiring to take admission in either of the two programmes -
+There are some misconceptions regarding B.E and B.Tech which clouds the judgement of the students wondering which is better BE or BTech -

 |Private Institutes offer B E and Govt Institutes offer B Tech|

 |Industrial training is not offered in B E and B Tech|

 |B.E is more valuable than B Tech or vice versa|